vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 e\.
-Sometimes an unstrengthened word is prefixed to one thus strengthened, as if the composition were made after instead of before the strengthening: e. g. `indradāivatya` *having Indra as divinity* (instead of `āindradevatya`), `caramaçāirṣika` *with head to the west*, `jīvalāukika` *belonging to the world of the living*, `antarbhāuma` *within the earth*, `somārāudra, gurulāghava` (cf.
+Sometimes an unstrengthened word is prefixed to one thus strengthened, as if the composition were made after instead of before the strengthening: e. g. `indradāivatya` *having Indra as divinity* (instead of `āindradevatya`), `caramaśāirṣika` *with head to the west*, `jīvalāukika` *belonging to the world of the living*, `antarbhāuma` *within the earth*, `somārāudra, gurulāghava` (cf.
 `tāmasaṁ guṇalakṣaṇam` M. xii.
 35).
-But especially when the first word is of numeral value: as `çatáçārada` *of a hundred years*, `pañcaçāradī́ya, trisāṁvatsara, bahuvārṣika, aṣṭavārṣika, anekavarṣasāhasra, daçasāhasra, trisāhasrī, tripāuruṣa, caturādhyāyī` or -`yikā` *of four chapters*, etc. etc.
+But especially when the first word is of numeral value: as `śatáśārada` *of a hundred years*, `pañcaśāradī́ya, trisāṁvatsara, bahuvārṣika, aṣṭavārṣika, anekavarṣasāhasra, daśasāhasra, trisāhasrī, tripāuruṣa, caturādhyāyī` or -`yikā` *of four chapters*, etc. etc.

 f.
 More often, both members of a compound word have the initial